 - September: Submit Letter of Inquiry (LOI)

-- February and March: Meet with SOS members during a site visit
+- February – March: Meet with SOS members during a site visit

-- April-May: SOS members vote on selected proposals and grants awarded at the Annual Grant Spirit Awards Ceremony
+- April – May: SOS members vote on selected proposals and grants awarded at the Annual Meeting and Spirit Awards Ceremony

-- Letters of Inquiry and required documentation can be submitted online at https://www.grantinterface.com/Home/Logon?urlkey=stlgives
+- Letters of Inquiry and required documentation can be submitted online on the St. Louis Community Foundation portal at https://www.grantinterface.com/Home/Logon?urlkey=stlgives

-- Organizations that are previously registered in the St. Louis Community Foundation grants management system may use their existing login credentials.
+- Organizations that are previously registered in the St. Louis Community Foundation system portal may use their existing login credentials.

-- New organizations can create a profile using the Create New Account function on the website logon page.
+- Organizations new to the portal can create a profile using the Create New Account function on the website logon page.